 We may never know with any certainty whether or not this connector was responsible for starting the flash fire on that fateful January day.
 Whether or not this was part of the suspect gas chromatograh cable.
 “Lee” Atwood passed away in 1999 and left no details about the items in his personal collection.

 But according to Larry Korb, Engineering Supervisor of Metals and Producibility for North American Aviation, and a member of the Apollo 204 Investigation Team supporting the Apollo 204 Review Board...."the type of hardware, the label and the date are all consistent with it coming from the Apollo 204 spacecraft."
+Further examination by Larry of close-up images suggest this component reached temperatures in the region of 1900 degrees and 2500 degrees farenheit.
+This is consistent with findings of the Apollo Fire Review Board.
 Furthermore this presentation is consistent with other known Apollo 1 displays produced by NAA at the time.

 It was Atwood himself who confirmed that he had kept items from the Apollo fire in his office.
 In a paper entitled “Apollo Spacecraft Program and Additional Notes” dated August 1989 Atwood wrote “I have had some samples of the spacecraft wire in my desk since the fire”.
 Previously, in a paper with equally limited distribution entitled “The Apollo Fire; An Analysis by J. Leland Atwood”, published in October 1988 he came to the conclusion “The most probable source was a slightly loosened wire connection where the cycle of electrical resistance, heat and oxygen corrosion progressively increased until the wire insulation caught fire”